tyjiang1997/awesome-Automanous-3D-detection-methods/README.md

 # awesome-Automanous-3D-detection-methods
 ## note
 This repositories is created for anyone who wants to do research about 3D detection in automanous scence.
 We will update the lateset papers as soon as possible.
-If you find the awesome paper/code or have some suggestions, please contact [tianyuan jiang](tianyjiang@gmail.com)
+If you find the awesome paper/code or have some suggestions, please contact [tianyjiang@gmail.com](tianyjiang@gmail.com)
 ### keywords
 #### inputs
 __`monocular`__: monocular &emsp; __`stereo`__: stereo &emsp;__`lidar`__: point cloud &emsp;</br>